-There are eight requirements for the Conditional Use Permit for outdoor alcohol sales and consumption.
-Items B., C., and D. do not apply.
-The applicant will need to obtain the proper liquor licenses.
-Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit.
+There are 5 listed requirements that need to be met.
+The applicant will be asking for relief from item A. and item C. Item B. and D. will be met.
+Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit, Variance, and Waiver.